 The heads of state of the five member countries of the African Entente Council have been meeting in the Togolese capital of Lome.

-The heads of state of the five member countries of the African Entente Council have been meeting in the Togolese capital of Lome.
+Background: The heads of state of the five member countries of the African Entente Council have been meeting in the Togolese capital of Lome.
 The Council is a political and economic organisation and its members are Benin, the Ivory Coast, Niger, Upper Volta and Togo.
 The heads of state met for two days under the chairmanship of the Togolese President, Gnassingbe Eyadema, and they agreed to the implementation of a five-year water supply programme.

 SYNOPSIS: It was the first summit of Entente Council leaders since they met in the Ivory Coast in February 1976.
 Four heads of state were present, the presidents of the Ivory Coast, Upper Volta, Niger and Togo.
 Benin, in the absence of President Mathieu Kerekou, was represented by the Minister of Industry and Crafts, Lieutenant-Colonel Barthelemy Ohouens.
 The conference was held in the President's palace in Lome, and its aims were to promote economic development in the five countries, as well as implement specific projects.